gitpeblo/earthquake_CNN/docs/data.rst

 The next steps involve extracting a template from the top-left cell of the grid, which serves as a reference for the bay structure.
-First, we identify the intersection points of the detected grid edges.
+First, we identify the upper-left intersection points of the detected grid edges.

 .. figure:: _static/preprocessing/03_intersection_DesignPointA1000.png
    :width: 400px
    :align: center
    :alt: Grid edge intersection detection

-   Step 3 — Identify the intersection points between the detected grid edges.
+   Step 3 — Identify the upper-left intersection points between the detected grid edges.

 Next, a template is extracted from the top-left bay, using the previously identified intersection points.